Hassn11q/Agentic-Scraper-App/README.md

 # Agentic Scraper 🕷️

-Agentic Scraper is a web scraper designed to extract product information from websites using AgentQL and Playwright, storing the results in CSV and JSON formats for easy data analysis.
+Agentic Scraper is a web scraper designed to extract information from websites using AgentQL and Playwright, storing the results in CSV and JSON formats for easy data analysis.

 ## Features